afullstopdot/ft_traceroute/README.md

 ## Compiling the library

-For use

-### Compiling

-Compile the program for use, using the Makefile
+### Compile the program for use, using the Makefile

 ```
 make all